kayrus/elk-kubernetes/README.md

 Kubernetes supports Daemonsets but they don't provide rolling update feature.
 Thus this repo contains Deployment manifests with a hack - dummy 28651 `hostPort` which doesn't allow to schedule more than one pod on one node.

-Kubernetes 1.4 introduced [Inter-pod affinity and anti-affinity](http://kubernetes.io/docs/user-guide/node-selection/#inter-pod-affinity-and-anti-affinity-alpha-feature) which also could be used to resolve this issue.
+Kubernetes 1.4 introduced [Inter-pod affinity and anti-affinity](http://kubernetes.io/docs/user-guide/node-selection/#inter-pod-affinity-and-anti-affinity-alpha-feature) which also could be used to resolve this issue. [`es-data-master.yaml.tmpl`](es-data-master.yaml.tmpl) already contains `podAntiAffinity` annotation, thus in case when you use Kubernetes 1.4.x, please comment out the 28651 `hostPort` related code.

 Unfortunately Deployment's rolling update feature has a flaw, it doesn't limit pods in "Terminating" state even when you use [`preStop`](http://kubernetes.io/docs/user-guide/pods/#termination-of-pods) hook.
 To workaround this issue, `./deploy.sh` script marks Kubernetes cluster nodes with the `elasticsearch.data=true` label.
 Which means that even when you have 10 nodes and 8 Elasticsearch pods, there will be not less than 7 `Running` pods and not more than one `Terminating` pod.